How Long Do Water Filters Last?

 Water Filters for Your Whole House

-There is a wide variety of water filtration systems to choose from, each with their own advantages and drawbacks.Â
+There is a wide variety of water filtration systems to choose from, each with their own advantages and drawbacks.

-There are a few differences between water filters, the main two being where in the process the water is filtered and the process used for filtering the water.
+The main two being where in the process the water is filtered and the process used for filtering the water.

 Whole House Water Filters

 These kinds of water filters are the most expansive in terms of reach.
-As their name suggests, these filters connect to your main water line and filter water as it enters your home.
+As their name suggests, these filters connect to your main line and filter water as it enters your home.

 These kinds of filters tend to be some of the most expensive out there, costing on the low end $1000, and on the higher end up to $3000.